chipsalliance/i3c-core/_sources/dv.md.txt

 This chapter presents the available models and tools which are used for I3C verification.
 The core is verified with [the Cocotb + unit tests](https://github.com/chipsalliance/i3c-core/tree/main/verification/cocotb/block) and [the UVM test suite](https://github.com/chipsalliance/i3c-core/tree/main/verification/uvm_i3c).

-There are also non-public tests which utilize Avery I3C VIP framework.
-The tests include: `private_read`, `private_write` and `recovery` and verify operation of target mode private reads and writes and the secure firmware recovery flow respectively.

 This section contains testplans for the verification.